A Discrete Proof of The General Jordan-Schoenflies Theorem: Discrete Proof of the General Jordan-Schoenflies Theorem

-(We do not consider the case that $S\cap X$ is not a 2-cell(s) or $(k-1)$-cells in this proof.)
+(We do not consider the case where $S\cap X$ does not contain 2-cells or $(k-1)$-cells in this proof.)

-We have a new $S'$ that is also a closed pseudo-surface.
+We have a new $S'$ that is also a closed pseudo-surface. ($S$ is a surface.)
 The new ${\rm XorSum}(S',S)$ is the boundary of $X$.
-Since it is a minimal cycle, therefore, it can be viewed as the 3-cell of $X$.
-Changing $S$ to $S'$ we will reduce the internal part of $X$, i.e. we obtain a 3-cell from the original component.
+Changing $S$ to $S'$, we will reduce the internal part of $X$, i.e. we determined a 3-cell from the original component $D$.
+We can mark it.

 In the above process, we removed a 3-cell $X$.
-We can repeat this process to remove all 3-cells except $K_p$.
-This is because the number of 3-cells (marked) is finite.
-The process will halt.
-So we can see that $S$ can be contracted to the boundary of a 3-cell; then we can contract the 3-cell to a point.
-The inversion of the process will provide a homeomorphic mapping from the component bounded by $S$ to a 3-cell, $K_p$.
-We have explained this point in \cite{Che13}.
+We can repeat this process to remove all 3-cells except $D_p$.
+This is because the number of (both unmarked and marked) 3-cells is finite, and the process will stop eventually.
+This is the general philosophy of the algorithm.
+When some extreme cases occur, we also need to process it.
+For instance, when the 2-cell $F$ found is contained in $X$ where $X$ has a point that is on $S$ but this point is not connected to $F$ in $S\cap X$.
+In other words, $S\cap X$ is not a connected or it is not homeomorphic to a 2-disk.
+This $X$ could not be deleted by removing $F$ to keep ${\cal D}\setminus X$ to be simply connected.
+In such a case, we just need to remove any $F$ so that $X$ can be removed from ${\cal D}$ to maintain it to be simply connected.
+This means that $S\cap X$ is homeomorphic to a 2-disk and $S\cap X$ is not the boundary of a 3-cell.
+In fact, theoretically we only need to remove those $X$ to keep the new ${\cal D}$ to be simply connected in contracting process.
+Such $X$ always exist for ${\cal D}$ ~\footnote {An extreme case was found when the first author revising his paper in dealing with 3D triangulation of a 3D compact manifold.
+The statement is still true.
+See Appendix A in {\it L. Chen, Algorithms for Deforming and Contracting Simply Connected Discrete Closed Manifolds (III), 2017.} $https://arxiv.org/pdf/1710.09819.pdf$.
+(The revision v5 was posted in Feb.
+2020).}.
+We can see that $S$ can be contracted to the boundary of a 3-cell; then, we can contract the 3-cell to a point.
+The inverse of this process will provide a homeomorphic mapping from the component bounded by $S$ to a 3-cell, $D_p$.

 When we deal with a $k$-manifold, the principle of the proof is the same. \endpf \\